 LOCATION OF UNIT The water heater is located in the garage.

-GENERAL INFORMATION The water heater is electric.
+GENERAL INFORMATION The water heater fuel is natural gas.
 The capacity of the water heater is 50 gallons.
-The water heater is approximately 3 years old.
+The input rating of the burner is approximately 40,000 BTU.
+The water heater is approximately 8 years old.
 Water heaters of this type typically last about 10-15 years.

 PRESSURE RELIEF VALVE The pressure relief valve is properly installed.
 The valve was not tested, as this could cause the valve to leak.

 SHUTOFF VALVE The shutoff valve for the water supply to the water heater is properly installed and is functioning as intended.

-WATER CONNECTIONS TANK AT The water connections at the tank are properly installed and are performing their intended function.
+WATER CONNECTIONS AT The water connections at the tank are properly installed and are performing their earthquake.

+TANK intended function.

 EXPANSION TANK The expansion tank is not adequately secured to the wall.
-As code requirements start to call for engineered expansion tank supports we recommend the installation of seismic restraints to secure the expansion tank instead of allowing it to simply depend on piping connections that could result in damage to the water pipe and leakage during an earthquake.
+As code requirements start to call for engineered expansion tank supports we recommend the installation of seismic restraints to secure the expansion tank instead of allowing it to simply depend on piping connections that could result in damage to the water pipe and leakage during an goes by each fixture.
+This eliminates the lag time when turning on the hot water.
+The pump is properly installed and is functioning as intended.

-SEISMIC RESTRAINT
+RECIRCULATING PUMP The recirculating pump above the water heater pumps hot water through a loop that the appliance if it does not detect heat for ignition.
+These valves are generally very reliable.
+The automatic gas valve was functioning as intended.

+AUTOMATIC GAS VALVE The automatic gas valve or safety valve is designed to prevent the emission of fuel into

+BURNER The gas burner is properly installed and is functioning as intended.

+GAS PIPING The flex connector is properly installed and is performing its intended function.

+VENT The vent connector from the water heater to the B vent is properly installed and is functioning as intended.

+COMBUSTION AIR The combustion air provides the oxygen for the fuel burning appliances.
+Combustion air also aids in the movement of combustion gases up the flue.
+Adequate ventilation around all fuel burning appliances is vital for their safe operation.
+The air can come from inside the house or from outside providing that the amount of air reaching the appliance is sufficient to maintain efficient combustion and draft.
+The combustion air supply is adequate.

-The water heater is secured to the wall.
+SEISMIC RESTRAINT The water heater is secured to the wall.
 This prevents it from falling over during an earthquake and rupturing gas and water lines.